 (Living Will, Medical and Durable Powers of Attorney in California)

+An important part of California estate planning concerns what are called “ancillary documents”.
 Advance directives are important decisions made ahead of time in writing in the event of future incapacity.
 You are essentially spelling out your preferences in advance to avoid future confusion.
 Living wills and powers of attorney (POA) are the two most common forms of advance directives.

 A living will is a document describing the types of medical treatment you consent to receiving, or do not want to receive, if you ever become incapacitated.
-A living will commonly declares the circumstances under which the signer wants to be kept alive on life support and identifies specific death-delaying treatments physicians should not employ in the event of incapacitation due to a brain injury, coma, or a terminal medical condition.
+A living will commonly declares the circumstances under which the signer wants to be kept alive on life support and identifies specific death-delaying treatments physicians should not employ in the event of incapacity due to a brain injury, coma, or a terminal medical condition.
 By executing a living will, you remove ambiguity over your true wishes and reduce the potential for conflict between loved ones in a highly stressful situation.

 A medical POA is a document authorizing another person, typically a close relative or trusted friend, to make healthcare decisions on your behalf should you reach a point where you are incapable of deciding for yourself.
 Absent a valid medical power of attorney, a court usually appoints a relative to act as guardian and make medical decisions on behalf of an incapacitated person.
 The advantage of executing a medical POA in advance is that you have the opportunity to select someone you trust unreservedly and who you know understands your wishes.
 And your family avoids the delay and legal fees involved in requesting appointment by a court.